A Closer Look at CDK Global

 One of the other challenges that CDK was trying to solve was the manual input of data into Salesforce after visiting a customer.
 Sales reps would often sit in hotels for hours transferring data from the Opportunity record to the Account record.
 With the Discovery Portal, all of the information captured during the discovery process would flow back into Salesforce CRM simultaneously to update the appropriate records.

-LaunchPad Lab and CDK launched their Sales Discovery Portal and this new application ensure that any sales team members can visit a customer and offer CDK’s services accurately—all thanks to the guided configuration of the Sales Discovery Portal.
-In addition to this, training time for the sales team members has been dramatically reduced.
+CDK launched their Sales Discovery Portal.
+This new application ensured that any sales team members can visit a customer and offer CDK’s services accurately, using the guided configuration of the Sales Discovery Portal.
+In addition, training time for the sales team members has been dramatically reduced.
 After going through CDK’s sales training curriculum, new team members can hit the ground running, driving consistency throughout the organization.

 “Someone who was hired yesterday can go through the training program and we can allow them to sell the next day after training, whereas previously it might take them a whole year to learn the discovery process and the nuances without the software we’ve created,” shared Kevin.

-With the first release of the portal launch, it was rolled out to more than 80% of the sales team members, significantly reducing training time by more than 90%.
+With the first release of the portal launch, it was rolled out and quickly adopted by 80% of the sales team.
+In addition, training time was reduced by more than 90%.

 Reach Out